jlacar/aoc-in-kotlin-all/src/main/kotlin/lacar/junilu/aoc2024/day01/README.md

 I'm experimenting with putting puzzle parsing logic in a companion object of the test class.
 We'll see how I like this approach after a few days worth of puzzles.
 Right now, it helps keep the solution code focused on the problem-solving.

+## Reflections

+[Liutauras Vilda pointed out on CodeRanch](https://coderanch.com/t/785796/Advent-Code#3581662) that the sorting of the lists in Part 1 were part of the problem statement.
+He's right so I moved the sorting out of the parsing logic and back into the solution logic.